 Q: In what capacity shall Liquidity Providers enter orders/quotes?

 A: Liquidity Providers shall be able to enter quotes in both capacities, "Principal" as well as "riskless Principal".
-Market Maker as well as Liquidity Providers participating the LPS incentive scheme for Blue Chips are restricted to the "Principal" capacity.
+Market Maker as well as Liquidity Providers participating the LPS incentive scheme for Blue Chips however are restricted to the "Principal" capacity.

 Segment for Structured Products

-A: Each Structured Product traded on SIX Swiss Exchange either has one dedicated Liquidity Provider or one Market Maker that both benefit from the fast and specialized Quote Trading Interface (QTI).
+A: Each Structured Product traded on SIX Swiss Exchange either has one dedicated Liquidity Provider or one Market Maker that benefit from the fast and specialized Quote Trading Interface (QTI).